-Switzerland: The Swiss working group did not participate in the changeover to Kallisto.
-Instead, they have been using a program that employs the same data model of the British working group.
-The data that have been entered since then will be transferred to the RISM database when the new cataloging program is developed (see below).
+Switzerland: The Swiss working group used an early version of Muscat, which employed the same data model of the British working group.
+The Swiss working group has already switched to the new version of Muscat.
+The data that were entered earlier will be transferred to the RISM database (see below).

 France: At the Bibliothèque Nationale de France in Paris, a database was created of music manuscripts kept there, from which a book catalog (of composers with last names beginning A-B) was published in 1999.
 In addition, as part of the series Patrimoine musical régional, handwritten and printed materials in the provinces were processed and also published as a book catalog.
 In the meantime, records from RISM France can be found in the portal "Catalogue collectif de France" (http://ccfr.bnf.fr/).
 There are records for ca. 8,000 manuscripts that were created before 1820 (by composers with last names beginning A-H) and 15,600 items of printed music before 1800 from the Département de la musique, and ca. 34,000 records from the Patrimoine.
-Records from the Département have been received by the Zentralredaktion and were imported into our system.
-These records need to be checked for duplicates in the already existing data.
+Records from the Département have not yet been imported because it turned out that a lot of entries were incomplete.

-Italy: Coordinated by the Ufficio Ricerca Fondi Musicali (URFM) in Milan, various regional groups are working on the documentation of manuscripts, prints and other sources.
+Italy: Coordinated by the Ufficio Ricerca Fondi Musicali (URFM) in Milan, various regional groups are working on the documentation of manuscripts, prints, and other sources.
 Records are entered into the national SBN Musica database, which is administered by the Istituto Centrale per il Catalogo unico delle Biblioteche Italiane (ICCU).
-An agreement has been reached with ICCU to transfer this data to RISM.
-At the same time, the working group Istituto di Bibliografia Musicale (IBIMUS) in Rome has been using the program PIKaDo and sends their records directly to the Zentralredaktion in the course of their projects.
+An agreement has been reached with ICCU to transfer this data to RISM and a contract was signed.
+A task force has begun to examine the technical details of the data transfer.
+At the same time, the working group Istituto di Bibliografia Musicale (IBIMUS) in Rome used to use the program PIKaDo and send their records directly to the Zentralredaktion in the course of its projects.
 When the new projects begin, which are currently on hold due to insufficient funding, the current RISM cataloging program will be implemented.